Umm Salal: Geography

 Umm Salal shares land borders with Doha to the southeast, Al Rayyan to the south, Al-Shahaniya to the west, Al Khor to the north, and Al Daayen to the east.
 It does not have a coastline.
 Occupying roughly 2.7% of Qatar's territory, the municipality is relatively small in size.
 Its landscape consists of many open spaces and rock formations.

 The northern portion of the municipality is largely agricultural due to the presence of a large aquifer, and it accommodates a number of small villages and farms.
-Saina Al-Humaidi, found at a distance of 5 km north of Umm Salal Ali, is the main urban settlement located in the north.
+Saina Al-Humaidi, at a distance of 5 km north of Umm Salal Ali, is the main urban settlement located in the north.
 Government land grants have expanded the boundaries of Saina Al-Humaidi in recent years, and it is being developed as a residential center for the nearby rural communities.

-In the municipality's southern portion, Umm Salal Mohammed constitutes part of Metropolitan Doha.
-Slightly to the north is Umm Salal Ali, which is also considered to be within Metropolitan Doha's boundaries, albeit to a much lesser extent.
+In the municipality's southern portion, Umm Salal Mohammed constitutes part of the Doha Metropolitan Area.
+Slightly to the north is Umm Salal Ali, which is also considered to be within the Doha Metropolitan Area's boundaries, albeit to a much lesser extent.
 These two towns have fueled a large part of the municipality's southern growth.

 Umm Salal's eastern and western segments are divided by the path of the national utilities corridor.
-Desert mainly dominates the western section, and it has few settlements.
-The eastern section is highly urbanized and is adjacent to Al Shamal Road.
+Desert mainly dominates the western section, which has few settlements.
+The eastern section is highly urbanized and adjacent to Al Shamal Road.

-According to the Ministry of Municipality and Environment (MME), the municipality accommodates 21 rawdas, 10 wadis, 20 jeris (places where water flows), and three hills.
+According to the Ministry of Municipality and Environment (MME), the municipality accommodates 21 rawdas (sunken landform), 10 wadis (river valleys), 20 jeris (streams), and three hills.